 As of now you can sign up to Google directly, but you might raise the question, why should you use an aggregator?
 Services like PublishDrive make your life easier when it comes to uploading your books, optimizing your pricing to avoid price matching, and analysing sales data or collecting revenues.

 If you want to use PublishDrive for publishing on Google Play Books, you can assign PublishDrive as the Service Provider to your current direct account.
-There are steps you need to take, but it is worth a while as you can enjoy hassle-free book uploads, pricing, promotional options and world-classic real-time analytics.
+There are steps you need to take, but it is worth your while as you can enjoy hassle-free book uploads, pricing, promotional options and real-time analytics.
 Most processes happen in the background and you don’t need to worry about them.

 Note: Want to switch to PublishDrive from direct or another platform?
 Read our comprehensive guide here!